 My personal experience of following a high fat / low carb ketogenic diet for a month

 Ever thought of eating butter, bacon and tons of cheese in order to lose weight?
 I put myself on a ketogenic diet for one month to see how my body would react to it.
 140 grams of fat a day and still losing weight??
 The whole regiment seemed silly to me at first, but I couldn’t be more happy with the results!
+Read about the pros and cons of the keto diet.
 This is by far the most personal story I have posted so far on my blog.

-If you think a keto- or low-carb diet is right for you, you can download the free keto dashboard underneath to track your carbohydrate intake and make sure you stay in ketosis.
+If you think a keto- or low-carb diet is right for you, you can download the free keto diet tracker underneath to track your carbohydrate intake and make sure you stay in ketosis.
 It actually also works just as a regular food tracker as well.

 What is ketogenic?

 Going on a ketogenic diet basically means trying to avoid pretty much all carbs.
 The idea is that your body switches energy sources.
 Instead of burning primarily carbohydrates, you let your body burn fat as its primary energy source.
 Once the carbs are out of your body your liver will start converting fat into ketones, which can then be used as fuel and energy for your body.
 As you hardly consume carbs your insulin levels are much more stable, which means your body won’t store excess fat but actually burn more of your stored fat instead.
 This is the same idea as in the Atkins diet.
 Some even call keto “Atkins on steroids”, because it can be even more strict.

 Why I did this diet?